 When the Costa Concordia ocean liner hit rocks and began sinking off Italy in January 2012, killing 32, many travelers began questioning cruise ship safety, especially the competence of ship captains and crew.

 But deaths and injuries on cruise ships are extremely rare.
-More than 16 million people safely cruised the world's waterways last year, according to Cruise Lines International Association (CLIA), the North American industry's main marketing group.
-Still, CLIA has joined global cruise organizations in embracing changes to cruise ship safety.
-The new rules require a passenger safety drill before a cruise ship sets sail.
+For instance, in 2011, more than 16 million people safely cruised the world's waterways, according to Cruise Lines International Association (CLIA), the North American industry's main marketing group.

-Of course, when you embark on a cruise, as on any vacation, you bear a certain responsibility for your own safety.
-Toward that end, here are some cruise ship safety tips.
+Still, when you embark on a cruise, as on any vacation, you need to be cautious and take some precautions.
+Toward that end, here are 6 cruise ship safety tips.